-Located in the new Santa Fe Railyard Park, the market features fresh greens in season, sprouts, herbs, eggs, cheeses, baked goods, teas, dried chile, original crafts, body care products and more.
+Located in the Santa Fe Railyard Park, the market features fresh greens in season, sprouts, herbs, eggs, cheeses, baked goods, teas, dried chile, original crafts, body care products and more.

 With over 100 small growers participating, the Santa Fe Farmers' Market is the largest in New Mexico and one of the best known in the country.

-After visiting the Market, you'll have some free time to explore the Railyard Park and other parts of Guadalupe Street (galleries, shops, more) on your own.Lunch: Lunch on your own in the Railyard Park area.
-There are a number of restaurants offering a variety of cuisines near Railyard Park.Afternoon: At 1:45 PM, meet at the Santa Fe School of Cooking for their hands-on "Chile Amor" class.
+After visiting the Market, we'll have some free time to explore the Railyard Park and other parts of Guadalupe Street (galleries, shops, more) on our own.Lunch: Lunch today is on our ownAfternoon: Afternoon at leisureDinner: Dinner on our ownEvening: Evening at leisureLodging: Hilton Santa Fe Historic PlazaMeals Included: Breakfast

-You'll have a choice of several beautifully-prepared main courses, an appetizer or salad, and a specially selected dessert.Evening: Return via bus to the hotel for program closing in a hotel meeting room.Lodging: Hilton Santa Fe Historic PlazaMeals Included: Breakfast, Lunch, Dinner
+There will be a choice of several beautifully-prepared main courses, an appetizer or salad, and a specially selected dessert.Evening: Return via bus to the hotel for program closing in a hotel meeting room.Lodging: Hilton Santa Fe Historic PlazaMeals Included: Breakfast, Lunch, Dinner